msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 ### Schedule for Fall 2021

  * [Session 1](session_introduction): Introduction to the 21-22 Fellowship
-     * Sept 3: Meeing : program introductions and program overview (via zoom)
+     * Sept 3: Meeting : program introductions and program overview (via zoom)
  * [Session 2](session_how_to_cloud): Using the cloud for computing
     * Sept 10: Using Virtual Machines workshop
  * [Session 3](session_cloud_storage): Cloud Storage